carloslme/carloslme.github.io/README.md

 👯 I'm looking to collaborate on data science projects.

 # Personal Projects
 ## Project 1: Prediction of accidents in Mexico City
+**Description**
+This project is about predicting what kind of accident a person could have, based on its geo-position, day of the week, and time, among other features.
+The project repo can be found [here](https://github.com/carloslme/accidents-prediction-cdmx)

 ## Project 2: Classification of types of food